Skip to content

 1. Price Appreciation & Stability

 St. Louis continues to outperform national averages regarding stability.
-Unlike the “boom-bust” cycles of the coasts, St. Louis offers a 22% lower cost of entry than the national average.
-If you are exploring the broader region, compare these figures with the Jackson County housing market to see how STL stacks up against Kansas City.
+While the coasts see sharper fluctuations, St. Louis recently saw a strong 7.98% year-over-year increase in median sold prices.
+Single-family homes remain essentially flat compared to last year’s record highs, while attached homes surged 25% annually in value.
+Compare these figures with the Jackson County housing market to see how STL stacks up against Kansas City.

 2. Inventory Recovery

-Inventory has returned to roughly 2.6 to 3 months of supply.
-While still technically favoring sellers, the 9% year-over-year increase in listings means buyers no longer have to waive inspections.
-This trend is mirrored in nearby Platte County, where supply levels are also reaching pre-pandemic norms.
+Inventory has returned to roughly 2.6 months of supply.
+While still technically favoring sellers, the nearly 11% year-over-year increase in active listings means buyers have significantly more negotiating power than in previous years.
+This trend is also mirrored in Platte County, where supply levels are reaching new norms.

 3. Days on Market (DOM)